MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/signin/live-sign-in-manager.md

 - The title does not actually have permission to sign-out a player from the OS, because of this SignOut may not work as expected.
 The SignInManager can sign a user in and out where the title is concerned, but cannot sign anyone out from the machine the title is deployed to.

-- Multiple user sign-in is only available on the Xbox One Console.
+- Multiple user sign-in is only available on the Xbox One (or later) console.

 - Guest accounts are not available to Xbox Live Creators Program titles.